-- 4-H Council- an elected board with top leadership roles within the 4-H Program. - Committee Member: Volunteers who serve on a County 4-H Committee involved in a specific phase of the 4-H Program, such as the Programs & Promotions, Awards, Auction, Budget & Finance, Livestock, etc. - Department Superintendent at the Fair: Volunteers who are responsible for setting up a project department, recruiting project superintendents, coordinating project check-in and judging, etc. at the Harrison County Fair. - Project Superintendent at the Fair: Volunteers who are responsible for project check-in and judging assistance, organization and display of a specific project category at the Harrison County Fair. - School Enrichment Program Volunteer: Volunteers who work with the Extension Educator to deliver educational programs such as Captain Cash, Chick Embryology, and Junior Master Gardener to area schools.
+- 4-H Council- an elected board with top leadership roles within the 4-H Program. - Committee Member: Volunteers who serve on a County 4-H Committee involved in a specific phase of the 4-H Program, such as the Programs & Promotions, Awards, Auction, Budget & Finance, Livestock, etc. - Project Superintendent: Volunteers who act as a key contact and resource for a specific project, offering guidance and support for 4-H members participating or exhibiting in the project. - Project Check In Volunteer at the Fair: Volunteers who are responsible for project check-in and judging assistance, organization and display of a specific project category at the Harrison County Fair. - School Enrichment Program Volunteer: Volunteers who work with the Extension Educator to deliver educational programs such as Captain Cash, Chick Embryology, and Junior Master Gardener to area schools.